pynbody/pynbody/docs/tutorials/configuration.rst

 ``default_config.ini`` can be found there.
 Most of the options are explained in the file itself, and in order to use a different default, you simply override the option in ``.pynbodyrc``.
-For example, if I want to change how many threads `pynbody` should use, I would put in ``.pynbodyrc``:
+For example, if I want to reduce the number of CPU cores that `pynbody`  uses, I would put in ``.pynbodyrc``:

 ::

    [general]

-   number_of_threads: 10
+   number_of_threads: 2

+For more information on threading, see :ref:`threading`.

 Some options can also be changed at runtime.
 You can check which ones with